 60 Minute Dinner Rolls are soft and tender yeast dinner rolls that can be made from scratch – start to finish – in just one hour!
-A great easy yeast bread recipe.
+A great easy dinner roll recipe.

 What smells better than freshly baked bread (other than freshly baked cookies)?
 There’s pretty much nothing that smells better.